Weight, health and happiness: striking the right balance

 The good news is that learning to appreciate our bodies as they are today can be a huge step forward in self-love and acceptance — and that is also part of good health.

-4. What is a “healthy weight”?
+4. What is a “healthy weight?”

 Those whose body mass index (BMI) places them in the “overweight” or “obese” category are subject to a steady drumbeat of health messages about the increased risk for diabetes and other chronic diseases.
 These messages reflect how much value medical, nutritional, and public health professionals place on using BMI to evaluate health.

-What that means to us is that “healthy” can look different to different people; it doesn’t have to include weight loss for everyone.
+In summary, “healthy” can look different to different people; it doesn’t have to include weight loss for everyone.
 Our idea of “healthy” includes the use of low-carb and keto diets when they help people feel better, enjoy their lives, and improve many of their health markers.